porsche-design-system/porsche-design-system/packages/components/src/components/basic/marque/marque.examples.md

 <Playground :markup="marqueWithTMAndLink"></Playground>

+### ♿️ Accessibility hints
+If the Marque is used with a link, make sure to add a descriptive ARIA label to inform screen reader users what the link stands for.

 ## Bind events to the link

 You can use native `click`, `focus`, `focusin`, `blur` and `focusout` events on the custom element.